 Recognize and embrace the value of every earned credit you’ve garnered.
 An unpaid role in a friend’s production or any acting opportunity that stirs excitement may not put many dollars into your bank account.
 But the opportunity to add a new credit to both your résumé and your IMDb profile has added value that exceeds far beyond what you might have been paid for that work.

 Those of us who represent talent don’t make a dime unless you do.
-Actually, it would be 10 or 15 percent of that dime.
+Actually, it would be 10% or 15% of that dime.
 However, a smart talent rep understands the playing field.
 We know that having the ammunition of a new credit to highlight in an audition request submission and pitch is a valuable asset in impacting a casting director’s thoughts of our client.
 It’s critical in the growth and development of a professional acting career that our clients are always on the lookout for great opportunities, beyond the auditions and jobs we work hard every day to generate.

 While becoming rich and famous should never be an actor’s goal, having your sights set on making most of your living from the artistic work you’re able to do is a great career goal.
 Usually, though, that takes time.
-In your year-end evaluation, until you get there, don’t count your career progress by just the dollars and cents you might have earned from that work.
+In your evaluation, until you get there, don’t count your career progress by just the dollars and cents you might have earned from that work.
 Always include the value of an opportunity as an asset in your assessment of how you did this year and what you have to show for that work.

 The views expressed in this article are solely that of the individual(s) providing them,